asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

 ## Creation

-A very simple example which creates a graph from a list of edges, where the edges represent a simple `from - to` relation between nodes
+A very simple example, which creates a graph from a list of edges, where the edges represent a simple `from - to` relation between nodes.
+In the example below there are two main functions

+-   edges - creates an array / list of edges, the input here is a simple list of values, which represents the `unique` graph node values, and the links they form to other nodes. e.g. `a, b, a, c, a, d, c, b, c,d`.
+In simple terms node `a` has outgoing / child connections to nodes `b, c and d`, then node `c` has outgoing / child connections to nodes `b and d` and so on.

+-   create - creates the graph node representation, in this case a list of nodes, representing the graph, from a list of edges or connections.
+While the edge `from` property must be present, the `to` might be null, signaling that this node has no connection to another node for example, or in other words it has no outgoing connection, the input array / list of edges might look something like that - `a, nil, a, c, a, d`.

 ```java
     class Node {